Zainul Abedin Museum

-Zainul Shah Ali Abedin Sangrahashala (alternate: Shilpacharya Zainul Abedin Sangrahashala; translation: "Great Teacher of the Arts" Zainul Abedin "Art Gallery") is an art museum in Mymensingh, Bangladesh.
+Zainul Abedin Sangrahashala (alternate: Shilpacharya Zainul Abedin Sangrahashala; translation: "Great Teacher of the Arts ‘Zainul Abedin’ Art Gallery" is an art museum in Mymensingh, Bangladesh.
 Established in 1975, it contains the collections of the artist Shilpacharya Zainul Abedin (1914–1976).
 The art gallery was established in Mymensingh as this is where the artist spent his early days.
 Abedin, a pioneer of the country's modern art movement, created works of art on subject matters such as the Bengal famine of 1943 and the peoples' independence.
 The museum is located in the area of Shaheeb Quarter Park on the bank of the Old Bramaputra River.

 Each year in December, the gallery authority organizes an anniversary programme that includes a discussion on the life and work of Zainul, as well as a painting competition.
 While the art gallery does not issue publications, Bangladesh National Museum, which has a collection of 800 Abedin paintings, has issued posters and cards on behalf of the artist.
 Shilpacharya Zainul Abedin Sangrahashala is a branch of the national museum.